microsoft/PowerApps-Samples/dataverse/orgsvc/C#-NETCore/AttachmentAndAnnotationOperations/README.md

    This solution contains two projects that include samples:

-   - **ActivityMimeAttachmentOperations**: Demonstrates using Attachments.
+   - **ActivityMimeAttachmentOperations**: Demonstrates using attachments.
-   - **AnnotationOperations**: Demonstrates using Annotations.
+   - **AnnotationOperations**: Demonstrates using annotations.

    In **Solution Explorer**, right-click the project you want to run and choose **Set as Startup Project**.

 1. In either project, edit the *appsettings.json* file.
 Set the connection string `Url` and `Username` parameters as appropriate for your test environment.

-   The environment Url can be found in the Power Platform admin center.
-It has the form https://\<environment-name>.crm.dynamics.com.
+   The environment URL can be found in the Power Platform admin center.
+It has the form `https://<environment-name>.crm.dynamics.com`.

 1. Build the solution, and then run the desired project.

-When the sample runs, you will be prompted in the default browser to select an environment user account and enter a password.
-To avoid having to do this every time you run a sample, insert a password parameter into the connection string in the appsettings.json file.
+When the sample runs, you are prompted in a browser to select an environment user account and enter a password.
+To avoid doing this every time you run a sample, insert a password parameter into the connection string in the `appsettings.json` file.
 For example:

 ```json
 {